Prepaid Cards FAQs

 - Is the Banking Ombudsman Scheme applicable for PPI transactions?

 In case of PPIs issued by banks, customers have recourse to the Banking Ombudsman (BO) Scheme.
-RBI is in process of extending the scope of BO Scheme to non-bank PPIs also.

 - Can a PPI issuer issue multiple PPIs to same customer?